anilmainali/HTML-And-CSS/README.md

 ## Why HTML?
 - HTML is Simple.
-- It is Browser/ Platform Independent
+- It is Browser/ Platform Independent.
+- It is not Case Sensitive

 ## What is a Browser?